When is Mashramani Carnival 2022?

-Mashramani Carnival is celebrated on February 23, 2021, but the party begins hours before sunrise and reaches its peak a few hours after sunrise.
+Mashramani Carnival is celebrated from November 25 to 28 2022, but the party begins hours before sunrise and reaches its peak a few hours after sunrise.

 This celebration makes Guyanese people move from different parts of the country to gather in areas where the party is extremely spectacular and has no comparison with any other celebration.